dxatscale/sfpowerscripts/decision records/005-sandbox-pooling.md

 **Context and Problem Statement**

-SFPowerScripts currently does not have the capability to perform environment pooling for sandboxes.
+sfpowerscripts currently does not have the capability to perform environment pooling for sandboxes.
 For some teams it can be too complex or challenging and not a viable option to transition to scratch orgs and Sandboxes are the only option.
 In situations like this a middle ground can be found with Sandbox pooling, which would allow project teams to experience the benefits of environment provisioning in a similar manner to scratch orgs but with the ease of use that Sandboxes can offer.